ShavuhaS/parallel-floyd/README.md

 	-save-output
 		Whether to save the output to a file. (default false)

+	-print-output
+		Whether to print the output to stdout. (default true)

 ### Matrix generation options:
 	-v int
 		The number of vertices in a generated graph (if vertexCount is specified). (default -1)